 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the consolidated management report, but does not include the consolidated financial statements and our auditor's report thereon.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+The other information comprises the information included in the Management Report on pages 24 to 25.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.